-To apply, write to the Children’s Guardian using the Application to have work deemed child-related form and state your case being clear on why you deem the role or service to be child-related work.
+To apply, write to the Children's Guardian using the application form below and state your case, being clear on why you deem the role to be child-related.

 People who do not work or deliver services to children in NSW do not need a NSW Working with Children Check.
 If someone occasionally enters NSW to deliver services to children, it is the organisation’s responsibility to decide if a NSW Working with Children Check is required, or if an exemption applies.